 Expense management has traditionally been led by finance teams.
 Now it’s becoming a more collaborative, strategic initiative across the C-suite.
 CFOs are partnering with CTOs, COOs, and CIOs—bringing together financial expertise, technological innovation, and operational insights to modernize how expenses are managed.
 The goal?
 To control costs while supporting broader business goals.

-While CFOs focus on cost control and financial visibility, CTOs play a critical role in selecting systems that align with existing infrastructure and long-term digital strategy.
-CIOs ensure data security and integration, while COOs bring their operational expertise to the table, with insights into how increase the efficiency of workflows and approvals.
+While CFOs focus on cost control and financial visibility, CTOs play a critical role in selecting systems that align with existing infrastructure and long-term digital and AI strategy.
+CIOs ensure data security and integration, while COOs bring their operational expertise to the table, with insights into how to increase the efficiency of workflows and approvals.

 9. Seamless Integration With ERP and Financial Systems